Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

 Parents of newborns who tip the scales at less than 5 ½ pounds should put some heavy thought to a possible future consequence: kidney disease.
 Low birth weight babies have a 70% greater risk of developing chronic kidney disease (CKD) in later life, according to research published in the August issue of the American Journal of Kidney Diseases, the official journal of the National Kidney Foundation.

 Twenty six million American adults have CKD and millions of others are at increased risk, according to the National Kidney Foundation.
-"High risk groups include those with diabetes, hypertension or a family history of kidney disease," says Dr. Kerry Willis, National Kidney Foundation Senior VP for Scientific Activities.
+"High risk groups include those with diabetes, hypertension or a family history of kidney failure," says Dr. Kerry Willis, National Kidney Foundation Senior VP for Scientific Activities.

 "Experimental studies suggest that restricted growth of a fetus in the womb can interfere with normal kidney development and result in fewer and smaller filtering units, or nephrons, at birth," says the study's lead author, Sarah L. White, MPH of the George Institute and the University of Sydney in Sydney, Australia.
 "Those with low birth weight may therefore be vulnerable to accelerated loss of kidney function later on as a result of any additional injuries to the kidney caused, for example, by accidents, infections or the presence of other risk factors such as diabetes."